 TERRY, Edward.
-Kent 1590 — 8.10.1660.
+Leigh near Penshurst, Kent 1590 — Great Greenford 8.10.1660.
 Rev. British Traveller in India.
-After school in Rochester studied from 1608 at Oxford, Christ Church: B.A.
+After school in Rochester studied from 1608 at Oxford (Christ Church): B.A.
 1611, M.A.
 1614.
-In 1616 Sir Thomas Roe asked for a new chaplain after the death of John Hall and Terry took the offer.
-In 1617 he was sent to Jahangir’s camp in Mandoa, then with the court in the area of Ahmedabad.
-In 1619 returned with Roe to England, settled down at Christ Church again and wrote his journal, which he presented in 1622 to Prince Charles.
+In 1616 he sailed to India as ship’s chaplain and when the English ambassador Sir Thomas Roe asked for a new chaplain after the death of John Hall Terry took the offer.
+He joined Roe in February 1617 and they went to Jahangir’s camp in Mandu, then with the court to the area of Ahmedabad.
+In 1619 Terry returned with Roe to England, settled down at Christ Church again and wrote his journal, which he presented in 1622 to Prince Charles.
 From 1629 until his death Rector of Great Greenford in Middlesex, where he was very popular.
 Married, a son followed him as a priest.

-Publications: A Voyage to East India.
-1655 (short version 1622), new ed 1777; abridgement publ. in Purchas’ Pilgrimes 2, 1625, 1464f., and appended to the English tr. of P. Della Valle’s Travels.
-1665; also in W. Foster, Earlt Travels in India.
+Publications: A Voyage to East India wherein some things are taken notice of, in our passage thither, but many more in our abode there, within that rich and most spacious empire of the Great Mogul: mixt with some Parallel Observations and Inferences upon the Story, to profit as well as delight the Reader.
+571 p.
+L. 1655, new ed 1777; abridgement publ. in Purchas’ Pilgrimes 2, 1625, 1464f., and appended to the English tr. of P. Della Valle’s Travels.
+1665; also in W. Foster, Early Travels in India.
 O.U.P.
 1921.

-– Character of King Charles.
+– Character of His most Sacred Majesty King Charles the IId.
 1660; two printed sermons.
 1646 & 1649.

 Last Updated on 2 months by Admin